VarunHarsha64/SCIEnT-slot-booking/README.md

 - `DELETE /api/bookings/:id` - Cancel a booking
 - `GET /api/bookings/pending` - Get all pending bookings for admin approval
 - `POST /api/bookings/approve` - Approve a booking request
+- `POST /api/temp/seed-clubs` - Seed Temporary Accounts whose passwords have been decalred in the file temp folder for development purpose.

 ### Sample Request for Booking